shlublu/ShlubluLib/README.md

     * Includes: paths to the Boost and C-Python include files of your local Windows environment
     * Libraries: path to the Boost library files of your Windows environment
   * ***Build events***:
-    * Pre-build: Doxygen generation command-line takes place here and can be removed if you prefers
+    * Pre-build: Doxygen generation command-line takes place here and can be removed if you prefer
 * **shlublu**:
   * ***VC++ directories***:
     * Includes: paths to the Boost and C-Python include files of your local Windows environment